jeseekia/crawl-walk-run/README.md

 # Crawl, Walk, Run

-This guide shows the basics for getting started in AI through Machine Learning.
+This repo shows the basics for getting started with various software development topics.

 Currently it contains AI - Crawl, Walk, Run presented for HWTH Developer Conference Feb 29, 2020.